OmkarShidore/MachineLearning/4.SocialNetworkAds/README.md

 Binary Classification using Naive Bayes

 ## About
-* trying to use Naive Bayes to create a model that directly predicts weather a customer is going to purchase a product or not based on the age and estimated saraly.
+* trying to use Naive Bayes to create a model that directly predicts weather a customer is going to purchase a product or not based on the gender, age and estimated saraly.

 ## Columns in dataset
 * User ID: Digitally generated User Id